LoganTann/CrossCode-NyanIt/README.md

 ## Known issues :

-* "This mod is everything that you shouldn't do all in one package."
+* "This mod is everything that you shouldn't do all" in one package.

 ## Todo :